-Are you reading this on your phone, computer or another mobile device?
+Are you reading this on your phone, computer, or another mobile device?
 Are you looking down, shoulders hunched, while doing so?
-If so, your posture may be contributing to neck pain, headaches and other symptoms consistent with “tech neck,” according to Kaliq Chang, MD, of Atlantic Spine Center.
+If so, your posture may be contributing to neck pain, headaches, and other symptoms consistent with "tech neck," according to Kaliq Chang, MD, of Atlantic Spine Center.

-Tech neck, also called “text neck,” is a growing phenomenon that’s due to the ubiquitous presence of screens – such as cell phones and tablets – in our daily lives.
-In 2017, Americans spent nearly 6 hours each day using digital media, including more than 3 hours on non-voice activities on mobile devices, according to a survey done by eMarketer.
+Tech neck, also called "text neck," is a growing phenomenon due to the ubiquitous presence of screens – such as cell phones and tablets – in our daily lives.
+In 2017, Americans spent nearly 6 hours each day using digital media, including more than 3 hours of non-voice activities on mobile devices, according to a survey done by eMarketer.

-But the curved posture most of us assume while emailing, texting or reading on our devices simply isn’t good for the cervical spine, better known as the neck, Dr. Chang says.
+But the curved posture most of us assume while emailing, texting, or reading on our devices simply isn't good for the cervical spine, better known as the neck, Dr. Chang says.
 Since our properly positioned neck muscles are designed to support the weight of our head – about 10 to 12 pounds – constantly dropping our heads forward to look at a device actually puts about 60 pounds of force on the neck, he explains.

 How do you know if you're dealing with tech neck?
 In addition to soreness in the neck and shoulder areas, Dr. Chang says symptoms also include:

 - Unexplained headaches

 - Upper back pain, ranging from nagging discomfort to sharp spasms

 - Shoulder tightness

 - Radiating pain down the arms and into the hands